Screen protector: Materials

-Surface

 Screen protectors' surface can be glossy or matte.
 Glossy protectors retain the display's original clarity, while a matte ("anti-glare") surface facilitates readability in bright environments and mitigates stains such as finger prints.

 Disadvantages

 Screen protectors have been known to interfere with the operation of some touchscreens.

 Also, an existing oleophobic coating of a touchscreen will be covered, although some tempered glass screen protectors come with their own oleophobic coating.

 On some devices, the thickness of screen protectors can affect the look and feel of the device.

-Function

-The main function of this screen protector is to protect the LCD screen from all kinds of threats that can reduce user discomfort, such as: